 Lemon Spice Cookies

-I knew I would base the recipe on my favorite chewy gingersnap recipe from The Joy of Cooking, but with lemony spices instead of molasses and cloves.
+When the idea hit me, I knew I would base the recipe on my childhood favorite chewy gingersnap recipe from The Joy of Cooking, but with lemony spices instead of molasses and cloves.
 I would use lemon zest, lemon grass, ground coriander and ground ginger.
 To lighten the color of the cookie, I replaced the molasses with honey.
 I was hoping for the crinkle effect of a gingersnap, but for some scientific reason, that did not occur.
 Does anyone know why not?
-I used baking soda and vinegar…does the chemical reaction needed to make cracks involve molasses?
+I used baking soda and vinegar…doesn’t mixing these two cause the chemical reaction needed to make cracks in the cookie…or is molasses involved?

 I’ll include the original gingersnap recipe below as well.
 If you love chewy cookies, it’s an amazing recipe.